Crystal

 The Companion

 An Enneagram Type 2 with a 1 wing combines the caring, generous nature of Type 2 with the principled, ethical standards of Type 1.
-These individuals want to help others, but do so with a strong moral compass and sense of what's right.

 Understanding Enneagram 2w1